 - In need of treatment for the use of a controlled substance; or

 Colorado has increasingly taken rehabilitation-based approaches to drug possession crimes.
 As such, if a court determines the accused is addicted to a controlled substance or in need of treatment, the court can declare the person to be in need of treatment and court proceedings will be suspended for up to four years.
 If the person violates the terms imposed by the court of their treatment then the court may proceed with a criminal case.
 However, the court also has the discretion to discharge the person from treatment in the court’s discretion or upon completion of treatment at which point the case is dismissed and will not reflect a conviction.

 Contact a Colorado criminal defense lawyer representing clients in Denver, CO today to schedule your initial consultation.

-If you have been charged unlawful use of a controlled substance a skilled Denver drug attorney is essential.
-Get in touch with experienced Denver controlled substance defense attorney Jason Savela and by calling (720) 821-1001.
+If you have been charged with unlawful use of a controlled substance a skilled Denver drug attorney is essential.
+Get in touch with experienced Boulder-controlled substance defense attorney Jason Savela by calling (720) 821-1001.